 Get more than just job training—gain a new perspective that will serve you wherever you choose to go

 UIC’s Department of Disability and Human Development has long been a leader in disability research, scholarship and teaching.
 Our strength lies in the interdisciplinary nature of our department, with access to diverse faculty mentors and resources in the health fields, social sciences and humanities.

 DHD graduates are finding careers ranging from academic appointments in the burgeoning field of disability studies, to leadership positions in social service and governmental agencies, to advocacy positions in countries around the world.

 Tuition is determined by the University of Illinois at Chicago, and does change every now and then.
-You can always see the most up-to-date information on the Admissions website.
+View the most up-to-date information on the UIC Office of the Registrar website.

 Financial aid overview

 Funding your education can be complex, but we believe that money shouldn’t be a barrier to reaching your goals.
 We’re committed to making college affordable by helping you through the financial aid process.